LOADING

 1. Malo Zarace Beach

 Malo Zarace Beach is a small pebble beach under a rocky cliff on the west side of Zarace Village in Hvar, Croatia.
-It may not be convenient to access the beach as you have to climb down a concrete staircase.
+Accessing the beach may not be convenient as you have to climb down a concrete staircase.
 There are several impressive coves to explore.
 You can jump off the rock formation to dive into the water.
 You can also observe yachts that are moored at the small harbor.
-The trees provide some shades when the sun is hot in the afternoon.
+The trees provide some shade when the sun is hot in the afternoon.
 Malo Zarace Beach does not get too crowded, and you can easily find privacy.

 2. Plage du Sillon

 Plage du Sillon is a beautiful public beach in Saint-Malo, France.
-During low tide, the beach becomes wide with lots of rooms to carry out different seaside activities.
+The beach becomes wide during low tide, with many rooms for different seaside activities.
 Most of the seashore will be submerged in the water during high tide.
 There is a concrete promenade where you can go cycling and stroll.
 You can be like a kid again and collect seashells washed up by the tide.
-You can buy food and beverage at the cafe situated along the ramp.
+You can buy food and beverages at the cafe situated along the ramp.
 Plage du Sillon is the best place to spend with your family as it is never overcrowded.

 3. Cala Jondal Beach

 Cala Jondal is a white pebble beach with pine-covered cliff mountains in Ibiza, Spain.
 Some of the pebbles are huge and uncomfortable to sit on.
-There are many beach clubs with short bridges built into the sea to access the water easily.
-The beach club can bring food and beverage to your boat in the water.
+Many beach clubs have short bridges built into the sea to access the water easily.
+The beach club can bring food and beverages to your boat in the water.
 You can also buy beachwear at the beach club.
 Cala Jondal is popular with boat owners, and you can often see yachts and speedboats cruising in the water.
-You can go snorkeling and view different species of fishes.
+You can go snorkeling and view different species of fish.

 4. Sampieri Beach

 Sampieri Beach is a fine golden sand beach surrounded by pine forests on Sicily, Italy’s southeastern coast.
 There is a high cliff at the beach end where you can jump and dive into the sea.
-There are picnic tables with good shades near the pine forest.
-It offers other facilities like a volleyball court, paid car park.
-The beach is located next to a small hamlet that is filled with houses made of stone.
-There is no vendor renting umbrellas and sunbeds, so be sure to purchase these accessories yourself.
+There are picnic tables with good shade near the pine forest.
+It offers other facilities like a volleyball court and a paid car park.
+The beach is next to a small hamlet filled with houses made of stone.
+No vendor is renting umbrellas and sunbeds, so purchase these accessories yourself.
 The sea is also shallow and has lots of sand for building sandcastles.

 5. Figueira da Foz

-Figueira da Foz, also known as Fig Tree at the Mouth of the River, is a huge beach located at the Mondego River in Central Portugal.
-It is equipped with various facilities like a boardwalk, shower room, soccer fields, pedestrian, and cycling lane.
+Figueira da Foz, also known as Fig Tree at the Mouth of the River, is a huge beach at the Mondego River in Central Portugal.
+It has various facilities like a boardwalk, shower room, soccer fields, pedestrian, and cycling lane.
 There is a path that connects the street to the water.
 You will find plenty of vendors offering rental services for a variety of beach accessories.
-The water is not suitable for swimming as it often has small waves and strong rip currents.
+The water is unsuitable for swimming because it often has small waves and strong rip currents.

 Todd R. Brain